 Also, even if you accept that the stats have at least some validity, you’ll need to dig even deeper to deeper to find out why these inequalities in life chances by ethnicity still exist!

-One way of introducing sociology is to introduce some the ‘big questions’ that sociologists asks.
-Here are just a few of them…
+One way of introducing sociology is to introduce some of the ‘big questions’ that sociologists asks.
+These questions get students thinking sociologically before they even start studying sociology!

 To what extent is the individual shaped by society?